image image

 Market review

-For April, AAA-rated tax-exempt municipal bonds posted negative returns across the yield curve with shorter-dated maturities performing the best.
-The high-grade tax-exempt yield curve flattened, while the Treasury yield curve both steepened.
-The ratio of AAA-rated tax-exempt municipal yields to US Treasury yields was higher across the curve with municipals underperforming compared to Treasuries.
-Yield ratios increased by nine ratios in five years, increased 3 ratios in ten years and increased two ratios in thirty years.
+In May, AAA-rated tax-exempt municipal bonds posted positive returns at the short and intermediate portion of the yield curve with the 6-8 year and 4-6 year indices performing the best.
+The high-grade tax-exempt yield curve steepened, while the Treasury yield curve flattened.
+The ratio of AAA-rated tax-exempt municipal yields to US Treasury yields was tighter across the curve with municipals outperforming compared to Treasuries.
+Yield ratios decreased by 10 ratios in five years, decreased five ratios in 10 years and decreased 2 ratios in 30 years.

-The best performers included the Virgin Islands, Puerto Rico and Mississippi.
-The weakest performers were Guam, South Carolina and Alaska.
-The highest outperforming revenue sectors were Special Tax, Housing and Water & Sewer, while the weakest performers were Resource Recovery, Hospital and Leasing.
-By quality, AAA-rated municipals were the strongest performers, followed by AA, A and BBB-rated municipals, respectively.
+The best performing states were the Puerto Rico, New Mexico and Connecticut.
+The weakest performers were Arkansas, South Dakota and Guam.
+The highest outperforming revenue sectors were IDR/PCR, Tobacco and Resource Recovery, while the weakest performers were Hospitals, Special Tax and Water & Sewer.
+By quality, AA rated municipals were the strongest performers, followed by A, AAA and BBB rated municipals, respectively.

-The US Agg-eligible taxable municipal index generated a total return of -0.20%.
-Spreads for the taxable municipal index widened by 5 bps and spreads for the credit long index widened by 13 bps.
+The US Agg-eligible taxable municipal index generated a total return of -1.48%.
+Spreads for the taxable municipal index tightened by 3 bps and spreads for the credit long index tightened by 18 bps.

-Monthly municipal issuance was $45bn, above the average for the month over the past 5 years.
-Taxable municipal issuance represented 10% of April’s supply.
+Monthly municipal issuance was $50bn, above the average for the month over the past five years.
+Taxable municipal issuance represented 6% of May’s supply.

-Muni fund flows were negative for April, with outflows averaging $900m per week.
-ETF fund flows were positive for April, with inflows averaging $600m per week.
+Muni fund flows were positive for May, with inflows averaging $775m per week.
+ETF fund flows were positive for May, with inflows averaging $1bn per week.

 Outlook

-Municipal credit conditions remain solid as we enter an uncertain post-election period.
+Municipal credit conditions remain solid.
 For the state and local tax-backed sectors, the resiliency of credit conditions is supported by very high reserves and cash balances that have accumulated over the last few years.
-Nevertheless, number of risk factors remain, including softening economic conditions that could be exacerbated by government policies, persistently high labor expenses, and rising property insurance costs associated with increasing natural disasters and their potential impact on home prices and migration.
+Nevertheless, a number of risk factors remain, including softening economic conditions that could be exacerbated by government policies, persistently high labor expenses, and rising property insurance costs associated with increasing natural disasters and their potential impact on home prices and migration.

-Our 2025 outlook calls for resilience of the U.S. economy and slight moderating of inflation.
+Our 2025 outlook calls for a softening US economy and slight moderating of inflation.
 The heightened uncertainty surrounding the new Trump administration’s policies, some of which may be inflationary, is likely to keep pressure on longer maturity rates.
 Municipal yields should follow the trend in Treasuries with the prospect of more yield curve steepening.

 We continue to see good value in airport and toll road credits due to the recovery of air and vehicular travel respectively to pre-pandemic levels.
 Mass transit remains challenged due to work-from-home arrangements, although we are seeing some momentum toward returning to office.
 Healthcare is facing headwinds from rising labor and equipment costs, while higher education is strained by weakening demographic trends and tuition affordability concerns.
 On balance, we prefer to focus on large, geographically diversified issuers with strong balance sheets, which are able to withstand temporary periods of economic weakness.
 The increasing frequency and magnitude of natural disasters such as hurricanes, flooding, and wildfires, in combination with strained federal funding for disaster relief, highlights the importance of considering physical climate risks.